verhovsky/books-futures-explained/src/1_futures_in_rust.md

 on the `Future`.

 You can think of the former as the reactor's job, and the latter as the executors job.
-These two parts of a runtime interacts using the `Waker` type.
+These two parts of a runtime interact using the `Waker` type.

-The two most popular runtimes for `Futures` as of writing this is:
+The two most popular runtimes for `Futures` as of March 2020 are:

 - [async-std](https://github.com/async-rs/async-std)
 - [Tokio](https://github.com/tokio-rs/tokio)